 Since I was very young, I knew I wanted to be married.
 There’s a picture of me at six years old, sitting on my mom’s cedar chest with a napkin on my head, in a white dress, holding a bouquet of fake flowers in two chubby hands.
 I always wanted to be a bride!

-But the fact remains that most women marry in their mid to late twenties, and I had plenty of time on my hands.
+But since most women marry in their mid- to late twenties, and I had plenty of time on my hands.
 After an epiphany at age 21, I realized I wanted to be married – but was woefully unprepared.
-Thus I commissioned myself to develop habits that would, at the very least, make the transition to marriage a little easier when that day finally came.
+I commissioned myself to develop habits that would, at the very least, make the transition to marriage a little easier when that day finally came.

-That day did come, and while I am still learning much in my role as a wife (this series attests to that fact!), below are five habits I formed while single that have been extremely useful – even essential – to my life as a married woman.
+That day did come, and while I learn more daily in my role as a wife, below are five habits I formed while single that have been extremely useful – even essential – to my life as a married woman and mom.

 1. I Learned to Cook